Stanley McCutcheon

-Stanley J. McCutcheon (1917 – May 22, 1975) was an American politician and attorney from Anchorage, Alaska, who served several nonconsecutive terms in the Alaska House of Representatives, representing the 3rd district as a Democrat in the 16th, 17th, 19th, 20th, and 22nd territorial legislatures.
-He served as the 18th speaker of the Alaska House of Representatives from 1949 to 1951 in the 19th territorial legislature.
+Stanley J. McCutcheon (September 1917 – May 22, 1975) was an American politician and attorney from Anchorage, Alaska, who served five terms in the Alaska Territorial House of Representatives, representing the 3rd electoral district as a Democrat in the 16th, 17th, 19th, 20th, and 22nd territorial legislatures.
+He served as the 18th speaker of the Alaska Territorial House of Representatives from 1949 to 1951 in the 19th territorial legislature.